TheLZY/TheLZY/README.md

 <br/>

-🏫 I'm working on MSc in bioinformatics (CS), UCPH
+🏫 I'm pursuing PhD in Bioinformatics from NCSU

-🐍 I'm mainly using Python currently
+🐍 Mainly like using Python.

-💡 Fun fact about me: I may learn CS if not experiencing the Covid-19
+💡 Fun fact about me: I may focus on CS if not experiencing the Covid-19

 👉 Read more about me at https://thelzy.github.io./